kiranmadanwad/email-search/README.md

       targetPort: 8080
   type: LoadBalancer
 ```
-In this example:
+ *

-selector specifies which pods the service should target.
-Ensure that application pods have the appropriate labels (app: my-app in this case).
+    Here selector specifies which pods the service should target.
+Ensure that application pods have the appropriate labels (app: email-search-executer-service in this case).
 ports define the port mapping between the service and the pods.
 type is set to LoadBalancer, which instructs Kubernetes to create a cloud load balancer or use an internal load balancer to distribute traffic to your pods.

-  c.
-Load Balancing Configuration:
+  c. **Load Balancing Configuration**:

-  The load balancer created by Kubernetes will distribute incoming traffic to the pods behind it.
+-   The load balancer created by Kubernetes will distribute incoming traffic to the pods behind it.
 The specific load balancing algorithm used depends on the underlying cloud provider's capabilities.

-  d.
-Expose the Load Balancer:
+  d. **Expose the Load Balancer**:

-  Once the service is created with type LoadBalancer, Kubernetes will interact with the cloud provider's load balancing service to create an external IP or DNS name.
+-   Once the service is created with type LoadBalancer, Kubernetes will interact with the cloud provider's load balancing service to create an external IP or DNS name.
 Clients can then access application using this IP or DNS.

 ### Cassandra Cluster
 - Stores email data with efficient data modeling and partitioning.
 - Cassandra Configuration:
 Set the cassandra.yaml file for cluster settings, including node configuration, data directory, and heap size.
 Data Replication:

 Define replication strategies and factors to ensure data durability and high availability.
 Example (Cassandra CQL):
 ```sql